-The Franz Liszt Chamber Orchestra (Liszt Ferenc Kamarazenekar) founded in 1963 by former students at the Franz Liszt Music Academy in Budapest.
+The Franz Liszt Chamber Orchestra (Liszt Ferenc Kamarazenekar) was founded in 1963 by former students at the Franz Liszt Music Academy in Budapest.
 The first artistic director of the ensemble was Frigyes Sándor, a renowned professor of the Academy.
 After his death, one of Hungary’s leading violinists, Rolla János (b.
-1944) has been concertmaster of the orchestra.
+1944) was been concertmaster of the orchestra.

-Their repertoire consists of baroque, classical, romantic and modern pieces as well.
-They have made more than 200 discs, and played with soloists like Sviatoslav Richter, Yehudi Menuhin, Jean-Pierre Rampal, Isaac Stern, Mstislav Rostropovich, Vadim Repin and Zoltán Kocsis to name a few.
-The orchestra consists of 16 strings, occasionally accompanied by a harpsichord soloist, winds or other instruments.
+Their repertoire consists of baroque, classical, romantic, and modern pieces as well.
+They have made more than 200 discs and played with soloists like Sviatoslav Richter, Yehudi Menuhin, Jean-Pierre Rampal, Isaac Stern, Mstislav Rostropovich, Vadim Repin, and Zoltán Kocsis to name a few.
+The orchestra consists of 16 strings, occasionally accompanied by a harpsichord soloist, winds, or other instruments.

-- Remo Giazotto on wikipedia
+- Remo Giazotto on Wikipedia

-- Adagio in G minor on wikipedia
+- Adagio in G minor on Wikipedia

-- Franz Liszt Chamber Orchestra on wikipedia
+- Franz Liszt Chamber Orchestra on Wikipedia

 - Beethoven: Symphony No. 6 “Pastoral” [Peter Tiboris, Pan-European Philharmonia] - February 27, 2024